haisum/tradebanq.com.design/docs/listing.md

 ####2.
 Discontinuous user flow & visibility issues

-- Post RFQ is redundant CTA, send inquired should be sufficient.
-Also eats up very valuable real-state
+- Post RFQ is redundant CTA, send inquires should be sufficient.
+Eats up very valuable real-state

-- Breadcrumbs do give user a sense of which category it is but a dedicated space should be given when category name (possible some banner) should be showcased.
+- Breadcrumbs do give user a sense of which category it is but a dedicated space should be given where category name (preferably text + graphics) should be showcased.

 - As soon as user navigates to a category page, not finding a dedicated category drop-down hampers usability.
 List in refine search cannot not and must not search that purpose.
 Dedicated category list down those be on every category page.